ST10092282/POE_PART1_PROG6221/README.md

 ## Compile the Source Code
 Compile the source code by running the appropriate compiler command.
 This will create an executable file that can be run on your computer.

+## Run the Executable File
+Once the source code has been compiled, run the executable file by entering its name in the command prompt or terminal.